Saifuba/Saifuba/README.md

-## Hello i'm saifuba a junior developer
+## Hello i'm saifuba a junior developer that is learning how to code

 - 💻 I’m currently learning Web Dev
 <div>